felixlopz/hubrise-test-task/content/docs/en/locations.md

 To add a new Location to an existing Account:

 1. Click **SETTINGS**.
-1. If you have access to multiple Accounts, select the Account you need to add a Location into.
+1. If you have access to multiple Accounts, select the Account you need to add a Location to.
-1. In the **Account** section, click on **Add a location**.
+1. In the **Account** section, click **Add a location**.
 1. Enter the required information.
 1. Click **Create** to save the new Location.